tmeckel/pulumi-tf-provider-cookiecutter/{{cookiecutter.provider}}/README.md

 - providers maintained by Pulumi (denoted with a "Pulumi Official" checkmark on the Pulumi registry)
 - providers published and maintained by the Pulumi community, referred to as "third-party" providers

-We showcase a Pulumi-owned provider based on an upstream provider named `terraform-provider-{{ cookiecutter.provider_name }}`.
+We showcase a Pulumi-owned provider based on an upstream provider named `terraform-provider-{{ cookiecutter.terraform_provider_name }}`.
 Substitute appropriate values below for your use case.

 > Note: If the name of the desired Pulumi provider differs from the name of the Terraform provider, you will need to carefully distinguish between the references - see <https://github.com/pulumi/pulumi-azure> for an example.